-When writing or revising your resume, many begin with the objective statement or summary of qualifications.
-These sections are not identical, so it is important to understand clearly what role each one fills before getting started.
+When writing or revising a resume, many people begin with the objective statement or summary of qualifications.
+These sections are not identical, so it’s important to understand clearly what role each one fills before getting started.

 An objective statement typically consists of two parts: what type of position you are seeking and specific qualifications you possess for that position.
 On the other hand, a summary of qualifications differs in both length and format.

 A resume summary can use bullet points, columns, and other formatting to showcase your best qualifications, while an objective is typically one to two lines.

 Although a resume summary can be longer than an objective statement, remember that it should not take up too much on the page.
 Think of it as the introduction to your top qualifications, not a complete summary of your previous experience.

 In most cases, you will want to use a summary to introduce the resume.
 Try talking about a few points and expanding on your goals (see below) to create the summary.
 If you are having issues finding great specific details, areas of expertise, and other points, then you can consider using the very short objective.

 Remember to be as specific as possible in either the summary or objective.
 Instead of stating that you are looking for “a full-time job to utilize experience,” you want to be sure to state the industry, job title, and even the company you are applying for.